×

 In New York, The Metropolitan Museum of Art, in partnership with Verizon, launched The Met Unframed.
 This initiative provides virtual access to digital galleries and AR renditions of iconic Met artworks.
 By leveraging the capabilities of 5G technology, this initiative offers an immersive art and gaming experience, transforming how visitors interact with art and blurring the lines between virtual and physical realms.

-These examples underscore the transformative impact of AR in the art world, creating interactive and immersive experiences that enrich visitor engagement and deepen the connection to art.
+.These examples underscore AR’s transformative impact on the art world.
+AR creates interactive and immersive experiences that enrich visitor engagement and deepen the connection to art.

-Artists as Pioneers of AR Exploration
+Art and Augmented Reality: Artists as Pioneers of AR Exploration

 Artists are increasingly exploring augmented reality (AR) as a medium, pushing the boundaries of traditional artistic expression and creating new mixed-media art forms.
 Here are some examples of artists who are pioneers inArt and Augmented Reality: